AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 When a buffer is used for mapping data, that buffer must exist, and must contain a single block of at least the number of values required for the given number of bits per pixel.

+## Command 128: Debug info command

+`VDU 23, 0, &A0, bufferId; 128`

+This command is a debugging command that will print out info on a buffer to the USB serial console.
+This is useful for debugging purposes, and can be used to check the contents of a buffer after a series of operations have been performed on it.

+The info printed to the console will tell you how many blocks/streams are stored against the `bufferId`.
+If the buffer contains a transform matrix, then the matrix will be printed out in a human-readable format.
+For other buffers the whole of the first block/stream will be output to the console in hexadecimal format.
+NB the whole block/stream will be output, so be aware that if the buffer is large then a lot of data will be sent to the console.

+Before Console8 VDP 2.10.0 this command would only work if you were using a VDP compiled with the `DEBUG` flag set.
+As of Console8 VDP 2.10.0 this command will now work without the flag being set.

 ## Examples

 What follows are some examples of how the VDP Buffered Commands API can be used to perform various tasks.